 Besides being a freelance photographer and video producer now, in the past I have worked as a photojournalist, photo editor, web content director, and web chief for The Lumberjack student newspaper along with being a video production assistant for NAU e-Learning Center's Creative Design Group.

-Nowadays, I strive to live simply, intentionally, and unconventionally for the purposes of maximizing personal and creative pursuits, overall well-being, financial independence, and social/environmental contribution (including journalism, activism, and volunteerism).
+Nowadays, I strive to live simply, intentionally, and unconventionally for the purposes of maximizing personal and creative pursuits, overall well-being, financial independence, and social/environmental contribution.

 Current Availability (updated August 2018)

-I am available for local or domestic projects as well as potential employment opportunities.
+I am available for local, domestic, or international projects as well as potential employment opportunities.
 Please contact me to discuss your requirements.

 I am somewhat unconventional in that I do allow personal or non-commercial use* of my uncommissioned photos unless otherwise noted.
 Essentially, much of my personal work falls under a Creative Commons Attribution-NonCommercial-NoDerivs license.
 If you have any questions about this or if you wish to use any of my uncommissioned photos for commercial purposes, do contact me first.